-I applied online and the process took 4+ weeks - interviewed at PayPal in February 2009.
+I applied online.
+The process took 5 days – interviewed at PayPal (Chandler, AZ) in August 2013.

-I applied in-person and the process took a day - interviewed at PayPal in October 2010.
+I applied in-person.
+The process took 5 days – interviewed at PayPal (Chandler, AZ) in June 2013.

-I applied through an employee referral and the process took a day - interviewed at PayPal in May 2010.
+I applied through a recruiter.
+The process took 2 weeks – interviewed at PayPal (Phoenix, AZ) in March 2013.

-The process took 4+ weeks – interviewed at PayPal in December 2011.
+The process took 4+ weeks – interviewed at PayPal (Scottsdale, AZ) in December 2011.

 I received a call from the Recruiter and asked when I could do a phone interview.
 Later, I received an email confirming a phone interview ( which was 30-45 minutes) on the spot he asked me to come in for a group interview I would say a week later I got an email confirming the interviews which was at 8am.
 The interviews to me went GREAT ( granted a few of them weren't even awake yet and just stepping in the office.)
 All of the 6 people I interviewed with ( 3 were supervisors) they all said everything thing I did with my previous company was exactly what they did in this one, 4 of the 6 even stated my resume was unique because of this.
 After the interview while still in the building I finished an assessment given information and asked weather or not i'd continue to extend credit based off the facts given.
 I went through the background check, and they asked for 5 references to fill out surveys.
 I had one last phone interview with a gentleman in San Jose which was the reason I didn't get the job, that conversation I knew when I hung up the phone did not go well... just the questions that he asked would make anyone stump and stumble ( I asked random friends and colleagues and they too were shocked.)

 Is this helpful?
 The community relies on everyone sharing – Add Anonymous Interview Review